 In November 2011, the Lunch Club was reformed and now provides a lunch twice a month to those who live alone in the area providing them with a good meal and some social interaction and has a regular attendance of 25-30.

-The Revd Ros Hollingsworth was appointed as the Minister at Milford from 1st September 2015 along with her other responsibilities as Minister at Barton on Sea, Lymington and Brockenhurst.
+The Revd Martin Keenan was appointed as the Minister at Milford from 1st September 2018 along with his other responsibilities as Minister at Barton on Sea and Brockenhurst.